MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-client-update-process.md

 > [!NOTE]
 > To apply sync app updates, computers in your organization must be able to reach the following: "oneclient.sfx.ms" and "g.live.com."
 Make sure you don't block these URLs.
 They are also used to enable and disable features and apply bug fixes.
 [More info about the URLs and IP address ranges used in Office 365](/office365/enterprise/urls-and-ip-address-ranges).

-## Deploying updates in the Enterprise ring
+## Deploying updates in the Deferred ring

-At any given time, the next planned Enterprise ring release is published on the [OneDrive sync app release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0) page with a link to the corresponding installer and the target date when that version will be released.
-On the specified date, the "Rolling out" version for the Enterprise ring becomes the new minimum.
+At any given time, the next planned Deferred ring release is published on the [OneDrive sync app release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0) page with a link to the corresponding installer and the target date when that version will be released.
+On the specified date, the "Rolling out" version for the Deferred ring becomes the new minimum.
 All sync apps below that version will automatically download the installer from the Internet and update themselves.

 To deploy an updated version of the sync app for Windows, run the following command using Microsoft Endpoint Configuration Manager: